sharib064/Ecommerce-App/README.md

-# Ecommerce App of Adidas Shoes using State Management
+# Ecommerce App of Adidas Shoes using State Management without Api